Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Display feature request mode/README.md

 1. Create an `AGSServiceFeatureTable` with a feature service URL.
 2. Set the `featureRequestMode` property of the `AGSServiceFeatureTable` to the desired mode (Cache, No cache, or Manual cache) before the table is loaded.
-    * If using `MANUAL_CACHE`, populate the features with serviceFeatureTable.populateFromServiceAsync(queryParams, clearCache, outfields).
+    * If using `MANUAL_CACHE`, populate the features with `AGSServiceFeatureTable.populateFromService(with:clearCache:outFields:completion:)`.
 3. Create an `AGSFeatureLayer` with the feature table and add it to a map's operational layers to display it.

 ## Relevant API

 * AGSFeatureLayer
+* AGSFeatureRequestMode
 * AGSServiceFeatureTable
 * AGSServiceFeatureTable.featureRequestMode
+* AGSServiceFeatureTable.populateFromService(with:clearCache:outFields:completion:)

 ## About the data